Completing the Admissions Process

 GMAT (send a copy of your results).
 Request to have the official copy sent to our office either when taking the test or after.
 The Graduate Admission Committee (GAC) prefers that applicants have a minimum GMAT score of 500.
 It is unlikely that applicants with scores below this threshold will gain admission.
 For those applicants with scores slightly below this level, it is possible to submit a petition to the Admission Committee requesting provisional admission.
 GMAT information is available at www.mba.com.

 Other standardized tests.
 GRE, MCAT, LSAT, PCAT, CAT.
 Students who have taken the GRE, MCAT, PCAT, LSAT or CAT may request consideration for admission based on those scores.
-A minimum score of 50th percentile on all sections of the test is expected.
 Students providing CAT are expected to provide scores of 90% or above.

 Students holding a Masters, Doctorate or Juris Doctor from an American university may request admission based on the advanced degree.
 A student's overall application will be reviewed and the GAC reserves the right to require the GMAT for admission.
 If a student without a Masters or Doctorate has not taken a test, the GMAT is preferred.

 The College of Business Administration generally does not offer an applicant admission without a standardized test score.
 If you have a non-business undergraduate degree and have not yet taken a standardized test, you could enroll as a non-degree student, which allows you to take up to nine (9) credit hours of Gateway or Foundation coursework while you prepare for your standardized test.
 However, please note that degree-seeking students have priority for enrolling in classes.
 This non-degree option is limited to domestic students.

 The University of Akron